 In association with Aerosoft’s lead programmer, Hans Hartmann, Asobo recently released its long-awaited rendition of the ATR 42/72-600 for Microsoft Flight Simulator.
 These regional turboprops are a fairly familiar sight in different parts of the globe and remains as one of the last bastions of an era of aircraft that are becoming progressively more scarce in the commercial aviation world.

 Simmers waited well over a year for the release of the ATR.
 That long wait, combined with it being the first of Asobo’s new “Expert Series” collection of add-ons for Microsoft Flight Simulator, all led to many simmers’ expectations being rather high.
-Alas, there were also some who were sceptical.
+Alas, there were also some who were skeptical.
 I’ve been flying it since release day in late April, and within that time, I’ve conducted several flights with it in emulation of the real-world operations of Bahamasair (my home airline) and the Florida-based Silver Airways.
 Asobo’s ATR has ticked the most important box in my book: being fun.

 Real-world turboprop chronicles